 Now, wait just a freakin' minute here...

-I'm on the Facebook when I see this article about a campaign for gender equality by Swiss organization Terre Des Femmes.
+I'm on the Facebook when I see this article [new link about it here] about a campaign for gender equality by Swiss organization Terre Des Femmes.
 It's called: Don't measure a woman's worth by her clothes.

 Take a really good look there at the units of measure for a woman's worth.
 From "prude" to "whore," a woman's worth is apparently taken in units relating to how much sex she has, or wants to have, or wants to look like she's having, or whatnot.